Last Updated on March 19, 2021 by Helga Dosa

 The houses located to the north of Piazza Capitalo are some of the oldest still extant.
 Rooms were all designed to face west, so inhabitants would have ample light during the day.
 Mosaics from some of the more elaborated homes can now be seen in local museums.

 Via Iulia Augusta

-Several homes on the Via Iulia Augusta, archaeological excavation has shown, where very richly decorated.
-One of them, which still presents the classical domestic structure of atrium and peristylium surrounded by columns and a portico, had one room dedicated to Christian worship.
+Several homes on the Via Iulia Augusta, archaeological excavation has shown, were very richly decorated.
+One of them, which still presents the classical domestic structure of atrium and peristyle surrounded by columns and a portico, had one room dedicated to Christian worship.
 This room features a mosaic depicting the Good Shepherd, a symbol seen in many of the homes in the area.
 The floors in the home were built on uneven levels, thought to help prevent dampness from seeping into the house.

-The Burial Area
+The Burial Area of Aquileia archaeological site

 One of the most interesting archaeological sites in Aquileia is its ancient burial area.
 The old necropolis, which stretches along a road close to the amphitheater, was found in 1939 and has been carefully restored over the years.
 This cemetery is noteworthy because it is one of the few from Roman times which has reached us in a relatively complete state.

 The main burial area was divided into various sections, each protected by walls and stone blocks.
 The stone blocks bore the name of the deceased and the family.
 There are five different sections in the necropolis, which belonged to different families and have been dated from the 1st to the 3rd century AD.